Huawei-PTLab/Theater/Docs/Design.md

 In summary
 ActorCell:
-In:  parent ActorCell context's children field, strong
 In:  Actor: unowned
 In:  ActoreRef: weak. may not contain value

 Out: var actor:Actor? ///Set later, and could be changed.
 The own link
 Out: unowned let this:ActorRef ///Must be set,, and prevent cycle